egliette/kano/docs/lab/profiler.md

 - **FPSProfiler**: A subclass of `ResourceProfiler` that also tracks FPS and logs it along with CPU and RAM usage.

-::: kano.profiler.FPSCounter
+::: kano.lab.profiler.FPSCounter

-::: kano.profiler.ResourceProfiler
+::: kano.lab.profiler.ResourceProfiler

-::: kano.profiler.FPSProfiler
+::: kano.lab.profiler.FPSProfiler